ArthurYdalgo/laravext/docs/tools/routing.md

 ])->name('admin.dashboard.settings');
 ```

-As mentioned before, you can override the page component, root view, other file conventions or pass props to it, like:
+As mentioned before, you can override the page component, root view or other file conventions like:

 ```php
 use Illuminate\Support\Facades\Route;